siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

   calculation.

   .. note:: 'get_explicit_kpoints_path' make use of "SeeK-path".
      Please cite the `HPKOT paper`_ if you use this tool.
+"SeeK-path" is a external utility, not a requirement for aiida-core, therefore it is not available by default.
+It can be easily installed using ``pip install seekpath``.
+"SeeK-path" allows to
+     determine canonical unit cells and k-point information in an easy way.
+For more general information, refer to the `SeeK-path documentation`_.

-  .. warning:: as explained in the `aiida documentation`_, SeekPath
+  .. warning:: as explained in the `aiida documentation`_, "SeeK-path"
      might modify the structure to follow particular conventions and the generated kpoints might only
      apply on the internally generated 'primitive_structure' and not